 The Act does not apply to:

-• Boarders who rent a room from a provider who lives on the premises and has less than four rooms available for rent (though any bond is covered by the Act).
+- Boarders who rent a room from a provider who has less than four rooms available for rent (though any bond is covered by the Act).

-Not sure if the Act applies to you?
+Not sure whether the Act applies to you?

 If you are unsure whether you are covered by the Act you can apply to the Tribunal for an urgent hearing to clarify your tenancy status.
-You may also wish to contact a tenant advice service for advice and assistance.
+You may also wish to contact us for advice and assistance.